Introduction to Project MAOL.

 One of the primary tasks of CMIC is to aid the descendants of MacMillans (regardless of spelling) and sept members trace their ancestors and distant relatives.
 Central to this effort is Project MAOL (Macmillan Ancestry On Line), which seeks to record, correlate and make available as much M'Millan and sept genealogy as possible.

 Project MAOL now includes 24,209 individuals, 13,322 of whom bear the surname M'millan (standing for all spellings of Macmillan/MacMillan/McMillan etc.) There are 489 separate trees/families, the largest of which includes 3,219 individuals.
 You can access an abbreviated index to them all here.
 The complete index, which includes details of individuals' parents (where known) and, for many (but not all), a family number by which full family trees can be accessed online, is available in the Members' section of this website.

-Access available to members of CMI and those of some Clan MacMillan branches.
+Access is available to members of CMI and those of some Clan MacMillan branches.

 Members of Clan MacMillan International (CMI) and Clan societies that help fund CMIC through the Conclave Challenge are provided login and password to access Project MAOL and more in the Members' section of this website (see an overview of membership benefits).
 The records in their entirety can be perused at the Clan MacMillan International Centre at Finlaystone near Langbank, Scotland.